CS-257-S22/team-project-team-jbsy/project_proposal.md

 **7. How does your team define "Respectful"?**

-- Show consideration and regard for teammates, always talk in positive attitude, do not underrate each other's work, and stay open-minded when discussing about the project.
+- Show consideration and regard for teammates, always talk with a positive attitude, do not underrate each other's work, and stay open-minded when discussing the project.
 - This includes refraining from the use of words that are racist, sexist, homophobic, and generally offensive to other team members or any other outside group.

 **8. How will you make sure communication stays respectful?**

 - Make sure to use "respectful" language when communicating.
-- Put ourselves in each other's shoes and consider all arguments in different perspectives.
+- Put ourselves in each other's shoes and consider all arguments from different perspectives.
 - Make sure to listen to each other and not interrupt when a teammate is talking.
-- Make sure to leave emojis on each other's message to let other know that they read the message.
+- Make sure to leave emojis on each other's messages to let others know that they read the message.
-- Turn on slack notification during work hours for a better team communication
+- Turn on slack notifications during work hours for a better team communication

 **9. What are the rules for dealing with a teammate who hasn't been communicating?
 How frequently should team members communicate / check in?**